abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 ### Circuit Breaker
 If one service is down, we shouldn't waste time sending it requests continually.
 Prevents requests from reaching a failing service, giving it time to recover.

-When calls to a service fail beyond a certain threshold (a percentage of total calls made to it), we declare the circuit `OPEN`, we back-off for sometime and then make the circuit `HALF_OPEN` and send a very limited number of requests to check if the service is up now.
+When calls to a service **fail** or are **slow** beyond a certain threshold (a percentage of total calls made to it), we declare the circuit `OPEN` and subseqent calls are rejected, we back-off for sometime and then make the circuit `HALF_OPEN` and send a very limited number of requests to check if the service is up now.

 ![](https://files.readme.io/39cdd54-state_machine.jpg)

+[highlight](https://resilience4j.readme.io/docs/circuitbreaker#failure-rate-and-slow-call-rate-thresholds:~:text=The%20state%20of,back%20to%20CLOSED.) from the official docs

 ### Bulkhead
 Don't let one service's resources be hogged up by another service.